Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise

-The procedure to compute the seismic NCF mainly follows the stages detailed in Ref.~\cite{bensen2007}.
+The procedure to compute the seismic NCF mainly follows the stages detailed by Bensen \textit{et al.}~\cite{bensen2007}.
 Here, we summarize each step that we apply on seismic recordings whether it was a temporary geophone or a permanent seismic sensor.
 (1) We detrend each hourly vertical seismic record and removed the mean.
 (2) We remove the instrument response to homogenize the seismic signals and we applied a band-pass filter between 1 Hz and 20 Hz.
 (3) We resample the seismic record to a unique sample frequency of 100 Hz.
 (4) We apply a spectral and temporal normalization by proceeding to a spectral whitening followed by a 1-bit normalization to only keep the sign of the seismic signal.
 (5) We end with the computation of the NCF by cross-correlating hourly seismic records at each stations pair for time delays ranging from -30 to +30 seconds.
 To increase the signal to noise ratio of a NCF, we apply some quality checks and a waveform summation by first averaging the 24 hourly NCFs in a daily one, for which we discard hourly segments that were not coherent with the raw daily average (correlation coefficient threshold of 0.5).
-The average over each daily NCF estimated during the 2 months of nodal array deployment finally provides an estimation of the impulse response $R(\mathbf{g}_j,\mathbf{g}_i,t)$ between each couple of geophones $i$ and $j$ whose positions are identified by vector $\mathbf{g}$.
-The set of the estimated 2850 vertical impulse responses forms the canonical reflection matrix $\mathbf{R}_{\mathbf{g}\mathbf{g}}(t) = [R(\mathbf{g}\out,\mathbf{g}\inp,t)]$ that is used to image the inner structure of La Soufrière volcano in the accompanying paper.
+Finally, the average over each daily NCF estimated during the 2 months of nodal array deployment, $\Gamma(\mathbf{g}_j,\mathbf{g}_i,t)$, provides an estimation of the impulse response $R(\mathbf{g}_j,\mathbf{g}_i,t)$ between each couple of geophones $i$ and $j$ by only considering the anti-causal component to avoid the detrimental effect of fumaroles (Supplementary Note 3): $R(\mathbf{g}_j,\mathbf{g}_i,t)=\Gamma(\mathbf{g}_j,\mathbf{g}_i,-t)$ with $t$ spanning from 0 to +30 s.
+The set of the estimated 2850 vertical impulse responses forms the canonical reflection matrix $\mathbf{R}_{\mathbf{g}\mathbf{g}}(t) = [R(\mathbf{g}_j,\mathbf{g}_i,t)]$. {\textbf{Broadband focused reflection matrix.}}